 which generated the mean of $\E{w_i^2} = \sigma^2$ and variance $\Var{w_i^2} = \sigma ^4 \left(\frac{\Gamma \left(\frac{1}{\alpha }\right) \Gamma \left(\frac{5}{\alpha }\right)}{\Gamma \left(\frac{3}{\alpha }\right)^2} -1\right)$.

 Given that the distribution $w_i^2$ has thus been determined, it was also wished to determine what the distribution $\sum_{i=1,j\neq i}^{d_l}w_j^2$ represented.

-To find this distribution, the characteristic function (CF) of the Squared Generalized Normal Distribution (SGND) as it will be easier to perform the summation operation on the characteristic equation as it represents taking the product of the characteristic functions rather than performing the convolution between the PDFs.
+To find this distribution, the characteristic function (CF) of the Squared Generalized Normal Distribution (SGND) is used, as it is easier to perform the summation in the characteristic equation, which represents the product of characteristic functions, rather than convolving the PDFs.